-Each inspection to be signed for by the Owners Representative.
+Each inspection is to be signed for by the Owner's Representative.

 - 1. Specific Equipment Performance Standards: - a).
-Call-back: Normally four to possibly six per year, excluding nuisance calls. - 2.
+Call-back: Normally, four to possibly six per year, excluding nuisance calls. - 2.
 Minimum expected periodic servicing, checking, oiling, and adjustments: - a).
-Every 2 weeks: Ride the car, observing operation, adjust in tank with car at top. - b).
-Every 13 weeks: Check adjustment of car doors and door operator, adjust if needed, check landing switches, check guide lubricators and lubricate. - c).
-Every 26 weeks: Clean and examine Saf-T-Edge, door guides and fastenings. - d).
-Every 52 weeks: Clean, oil and adjust all hoist-way doors, check all control switches, car and corridor stations.
+Every 2 weeks: Ride the car, observe the operation, and adjust the tank with the car at the top. - b).
+Every 13 weeks: Check adjustment of car doors and door operator, adjust if needed, check landing switches, check guide lubricators, and lubricate. - c).
+Every 26 weeks: Clean and examine Saf-T-Edge, door guides, and fastenings. - d).
+Every 52 weeks: Clean, oil, and adjust all hoist-way doors, check all control switches, and car and corridor stations.
 Check and make sure that all electrical connections are tight. - e).
-Other: Every 5 years consideration should be given to the need for oil filtration or replacement.
-If it is dirty, change the oil, you are being paid to maintain the equipment. - 3.
-Doors and Operation: Frequency of inspection and adjustment briefly covered above. - a).
-Car and Hoist-way Doors: Clean and lubricate track and hangers as needed.
-Check backplate and hanger to door fastenings, relating devices to insure tightness.
+Other: Every 5 years, consideration should be given to the need for oil filtration or replacement.
+If it is dirty, change the oil; you are being paid to maintain the equipment. - 3.
+Doors and Operation: Frequency of inspection and adjustment are briefly covered above. - a).
+Car and Hoist-way Doors: Clean and lubricate tracks and hangers as needed.
+Check backplate and hanger-to-door fastenings, relating devices to ensure tightness.
 Check up-thrust adjustment and fastening (nominal 0.010" to track), should clearance exceed 0.035" it should be adjusted.
-Check tightness of relating devices.
+Check the tightness of related devices.
 Door interlock adjustment to be set to permit the latch to drop within 3/8" or less of full closure.
 Check contact setting for pressure and contact wipe.
-Bottom door guides should be fastened tight and replaced when panel may be moved in and out by 1⁄4" or more.
+Bottom door guides should be fastened tight and replaced when panel may be moved in and out by 1⁄2" or more.
 Check and tighten non-vision wings/sight guards at each inspection.
-Final latch cam and spring adjustment to be set to fully close the doors to locking position when within 1" to 1 1⁄2" of full closure.
-Car door contact should be set to prevent car movement unless door is 2" or less from full closure. - b).
-Car door safety device should be checked quarterly for freedom of movement to permit it to operate with even a somewhat glancing blow, but not sloppy permitting it to rub against door.
-Where retractable projection is used at the opening, it should be slightly in front the door and should permit the door to be held in the open position with pressure on the edge, in closing, edge should permit door to reopen within 1-1/2" of full closure or less.
+Final latch cam and spring adjustment to be set to fully close the doors to the locking position when within 1" to 11⁄2" of full closure.
+Car door contact should be set to prevent car movement unless the door is 2" or less from full closure.